14islands/14islands-com-v2/app/blog/_posts/2017-03-07-playing-with-CSS-grids.md

 grid-column: 4 /* simply at column 4 */
 {% endhighlight %}

-The values accepted for the properties are also worth mentioning, specially the new functions:
+The values accepted for the properties are also worth mentioning, they can be:

 - length unit (like `px`, `em`, percentages or `fr` for "fractions")
 - `auto` (or `fit-content`)
 - `mincontent()`, `maxcontent()`, and `minmax()`, or the `repeat()` function.

+These new functions specifically make the grid smarter to calculate the row/column sizes.

 ## Conclusion